playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 This move has shown [huge improvements for large-scale projects](https://youtu.be/lyEKhv8-3n0?si=4oUjrIoztcW-X70C&t=3296), but has also come with criticisms.

-Once again though, the criticisms often come with a misunderstanding of React's history and stated goals.
+Once again, though, the criticisms often come with a misunderstanding of React's history and stated goals.

-See, the React Compiler wasn't the first JavaScript compiler project Facebook has undertook: [as far back as 2017](https://github.com/facebookarchive/prepack/releases/tag/v0.2.6) Facebook was working on ["Prepack"](https://prepack.io/), a generalized JavaScript compiler to take code and try to resolve as much logic as it could ahead-of-time:
+See, the React Compiler wasn't the first JavaScript compiler project Facebook has undertaken: [as far back as 2017](https://github.com/facebookarchive/prepack/releases/tag/v0.2.6) Facebook was working on ["Prepack"](https://prepack.io/), a generalized JavaScript compiler to take code and try to resolve as much logic as it could ahead-of-time:

 ![TODO: Write alt](./prepack.png)

 While this project never left the experimental phase, it was clear that Facebook's engineering teams were considering this kind of route years ahead of the curve.

-In face, [in an interview with Dominic Gannaway, an ex-React core team member](https://www.youtube.com/live/N54FZtNvk_A?t=2318s), he outlined that the history of investigations around the React Compiler _predate Hooks_.
+In face, [in an interview with Dominic Gannaway, an ex-React core team member](https://www.youtube.com/live/N54FZtNvk_A?t=2318s), he outlined that the history of investigations around the React Compiler _predates Hooks_.
 Yes, that's right, the rules of Hooks were not just created for the code at the time, but were a massive future-think from the team to enable functionalities like the current React Compiler.

 And it's not like React is the only framework with required performance optimizations.
 Between [Angular's `runOutsideAngular` from its Zone.js days](posts/angular-internals-zonejs) to [its modern `OnPush` detection strategies](https://angular.dev/best-practices/skipping-subtrees), [Vue's `v-memo` and `v-once`](https://angular.dev/best-practices/skipping-subtrees), [Lit's `shouldUpdate`](https://lit.dev/docs/components/lifecycle/#shouldupdate), and even [Solid.js' `createMemo`](https://docs.solidjs.com/reference/basic-reactivity/create-memo), it's clear that there's no silver bullet to performance, regardless of [reactivity mechanism](/posts/what-is-reactivity).